 Step 4: Plan the Story Line

-Brand films all tell a story.
+Brand videos all tell a story.
 This means that however many scenes are shot, and then they all need to flow together in a sequential order of events that makes sense to the viewer.

 Each scene should make a smooth, logical transition to the next.
 The story can also be fairly simple, so long as the flow of scenes makes sense.
-No matter how well-written a story is, a brand film will not be effective if it is just a collage of random clips thrown together.
+No matter how well-written a story is, a brand video will not be effective if it is just a collage of random clips thrown together.

 This is also the time to plan out the message that you want to communicate to your audience.
 It is important to think from their perspective and write a story that is not only true to the brand, but also resonates with the audience.